mmmirrra/mmmirrra.github.io/_posts/2023-08-02-react-api-list.markdown

 ---
 layout: post
-title:  "React: AXIOS API response is a list"
+title:  "React: axios api response is a list"
 date:   2023-08-02 09:00:00 +0900
 categories: react
 thumbnail: /assets/profile.png
 ---

-When you receive React's AXIOS API responses as a list, check them as follows.
+When you receive React's axios api responses as a list, check them as follows.

 {% highlight react %}
 const selecttestAxios = () => {